ramofabian/aws-bootcamp-cruddur-2023/journal/week6.md

 #### Deploy Backend Flask app from AWS console

 From AWS console go to ECS service -> cruddur cluster -> services --> create service:
-<b>Note:</b> we will use service because at the end when the container is stoped, it will be killed if we implment it as a task.
+<b>Note:</b> we will use service because at the end when the container is stoped, it will be killed if we implement it as a task.
 For that reason we will use it as a service.

 Make sure that role `CruddurServiceExecutionRole` has the following policies applied: